 Alaskan Malamute Fencing Height Requirements: Complete Garden Guide

-We recommend that your garden fence stands at least 6 foot tall above the ground to deter your Alaskan Malamute from trying to jump over it.
+This why we recommend that your garden fence stands at least 6 feet tall above the ground to deter your Alaskan Malamute from trying to jump over it.

 Be sure not to place large objects, such as birdbaths or benches, next to your fencing to prevent your Alaskan Malamute from using them to climb.

-For this reason, it’s important to make sure that your garden fence is firmly rooted into the ground and that it can’t easily be dug around by your Alaskan Malamute.
+For this reason, it’s important to make sure that your garden fence is firmly rooted into the ground and that your Alaskan Malamute can’t easily dig around it.
 Ideally, you’ll want the base of your fence to be buried into the ground by at least one foot.

 If you think your fence is unsuitable or has any particularly weak spots, there are a few things you can do that don’t require you to replace your fence.